 Make your own spicy fruit roll ups, or fruit leather, at home with a dehydrator and a few simple ingredients, a perfect sweet and spicy snack.
 Here is the recipe.

 Raise your hands if you enjoy spicy snacks?
 I know I do.
 Being the clear and obvious chilihead that you all know, I crave and actively seek out spicy snacks for nibbling.

-While there are many said spicy snacks to choose from, I enjoy making my own at home, particularly a spicy snack that you’re highly unlikely to find anywhere else.
+While there are many said spicy snacks to choose from, I enjoy making my own at home, particularly a sweet spicy snack that you're highly unlikely to find anywhere else.